asusrog-script/asusrog-script/README.md

 Making my personal-use script for Asus-ROG laptops

-Make executable with chmod +x .*sh and run.
+Make executable with chmod +x *.sh and run.

 Feel free to make changes and suggestions.